 In the IT segment, our primary competitors in the healthcare IT VAR business are Agfa Healthcare, McKesson, Philips, Carestream Health and other independent software providers.
 Key competitive factors are brand recognition, quality, radiology workflow solutions, scalability and service and support capability.
 We are able to capitalize on the brand recognition of GEHC, a leader in healthcare software solutions.
-In the managed network services business our primary competition includes, but is not limited to, organizations who have a presence in most of the major markets for the following products and services; network services, managed services, security services and healthcare applications.
+In the managed network services business our primary competition includes, but is not limited to, organizations who have a presence in most of the major markets for the following products and services: network services, managed services, security services and healthcare applications.
 Several of those competitors, many of which are our vendors, are: Verizon, AT&T, CenturyLink, IBM and Cisco Resellers, Siemens, Epic, small regional IT integrators and large company internal IT departments.

-Though we believe that we are the industry leader of external counterpulsation technology, our competitors in the EECP[®] business are Renew Group Pte.
-Ltd, and PSK-Health Sci-Tech Development Co., Ltd., with which we have partnered to market our EECP[®] products in the international market.
+Though we believe that we are the industry leader of external counterpulsation technology, our competitors in the EECP® business are Renew Group Pte.
+Ltd, and PSK-Health Sci-Tech Development Co., Ltd., with which we have partnered to market our EECP® products in the international market.

 In the ambulatory monitoring system business, there are numerous competitors of various size and strength.
-The $Biox^{TM}$ series is among the few from China with CE Mark certification, CFDA approval, US FDA clearances as well as Health Canada listing, which are among the most important qualifications to market and sell the products around the world.
+The BioxTM series is among the few from China with CE Mark certification for Europe, CFDA approval for China, US FDA clearances as well as Brazilian Agencia Nacional de Vigilancia Sanitaria (ANVISA) approval, which are among the most important qualifications to market and sell the products around the world.